 She won’t eat dinner if her vegetables touch her pasta.
-She gets anxious when her toys or books aren’t lined up perfectly.
-She insists on doing her homework with the same green pencil.
-Are these just personality quirks, or warning signs of Obsessive-Compulsive Disorder (OCD)?
+She gets anxious when her toys or books aren’t lined up perfectly, and she insists on doing her homework with the same green pencil.
+Are these just quirks in her personality, or are they warning signs of Obsessive Compulsive Disorder (OCD)?

-Retired child psychiatrist of 34 years Sherry Barron-Seabrook, MD, a former member of the New Jersey Chapter of the American Academy of Pediatrics and current associate professor at Rutgers Medical School, says it all comes down to how kids handle kinks in their routine.
-“Children with OCD get very stuck in rituals, and very upset if they’re interrupted.”
-An inability to distract the child or get her to try an activity another way might be a parent’s first clue.
-“On the surface, you may not think much of it,” she says, “until you realize the child can’t deviate from the plan in her brain.”
+Child psychiatrist Sherry Barron-Seabrook, M.D., a member of the New Jersey Chapter of the American Academy of Pediatrics (AAP), says it all comes down how kids handle kinks in their routine.
+“Children with OCD get very stuck in rituals, and get very upset if they’re interrupted.”
+An inability to distract the child or get her to try the activity another way might be a parent’s first clue.
+“On the surface, you may not think much of it,” she says, “Until you realize the child can’t deviate from the plan in her brain.”

 OCD can be managed with cognitive behavioral therapy, medication or both.
-Chansky and Barron-Seabrook suggest worried parents see a pediatrician who can rule out a specific type of OCD triggered by infections like strep and offer referrals to a therapist or child psychiatrist specializing in the disorder.
+Chansky and Barron-Seabrook suggest parents who are worried see a pediatrician, who can rule out a specific type of OCD triggered by infections like strep and can offer referrals to a therapist or child psychiatrist specializing in the disorder.

-But if a child doesn’t respond to therapy in three months, says Barron-Seabrook, it’s time to consider a medication like SSRI sertraline (Zoloft).
-And while some parents worry about the side effects of the drugs given for OCD, Barron-Seabrook says, “in the right circumstances and with the right monitoring, medication is safe.”
+If a child doesn’t respond to therapy in three months, says Barron-Seabrook, that’s when medications are considered, like the SSRI sertraline (Zoloft).
+And while some parents worry about the side effects of the drugs given for OCD, Barron-Seabrook says that “in the right circumstances and with the right monitoring, medication is safe.”

 For many children, therapy is enough, though plenty struggle with the disorder in some form throughout their lives.